qnaplus/qnaplus/.github/README.md

 ### Structure

-This project uses [Yarn Workspaces](https://yarnpkg.com/features/workspaces) and [Turborepo](https://turbo.build/repo/docs) to manage structure and builds.
+This project uses [PNPM Workspaces](https://pnpm.io/workspaces) to manage structure and builds.

 - `packages`: Internal packages that are used by services.
   - `dotenv`: Type-safe library for accessing environment variables.